Your support budget

 Find out more here: Paying towards your social care support (care charging)

-The SDS Standards give guidance to local councils to tell them what they should do when it comes to arranging social care support (Self-directed Support).
+The SDS Standards give guidance to local councils to help them deliver social care support well.

 When it comes to information about your support budget, here is what the Standards say: